ravimallya/ng-lazy-cache/README.md

 ### Basic Example

-Configure the resolver in your route definition to cache data for a specific route.
+Configure the resolver in your route definition to cache data.

 ```typescript
 import { Routes } from '@angular/router';